Your Teenager Can't Be Away From You: When Separation Anxiety Doesn't End in Childhood

 Start reducing accommodation gradually.
 Not dramatically.
 Not overnight.
 But begin.
 Set one small boundary.
 "I'll sit with you for twenty minutes at bedtime, then I'm going to my room."
 Hold it gently but firmly.

-Connect with others.
-You're not the only family dealing with this.
-Finding a STILL Method coach who understands teenage separation anxiety means you're not navigating this alone.
+Find a STILL Method coach who understands teenage separation anxiety so you're not navigating this alone.

-Consider training if you're a professional.
-If you work with anxious teenagers and want to actually help them (rather than applying approaches that don't work), our anxiety coach training teaches you how.
-This isn't just useful professionally.
-Many parents who train with us are supporting their own anxious children.
+If you work with anxious teenagers and want to help them effectively, our anxiety coach training teaches you how.

 The Hope You Need to Hold Onto